-ABS data shows the average income of families in areas with higher numbers of enrolments differs from other areas.
+ABS data shows the average income of families in the area with the highest number of enrolments differs from other areas.
 It also shows suburbs in the north have more retirees than families with school-aged children, which makes it undesirable for future advertising.

 Through the analysis, the principal and staff now know:

-The data helps them make informed decisions about everything from where they will advertise, to what information will interest their existing families, such as community activities and updates on public transport.
+The data helps them make informed decisions about everything from where they will advertise, to what information will interest their existing families, such as community activities, updates on public transport, and more.